Top of Species Page

 Camellia acutissima Chang, (1981).

-Subgenus Metacamellia; Section Theopsis; Series Cuspidatae.
+Subgenus Metacamellia, Section Theopsis, Series Cuspidatae.
 Shrub with white flowers similar to C.cuspidata.
-Distribution: the valley forests in Guangdong and Hunan Provinces, China.
+Originated in valley forests in the Provinces of Guangdong and Hunan, China.
 Leaves coriaceous, ovate-lanceolate, 4-4.5 cm long x 1:1.3 cm wide.

 Camellia albescens Chang, (1981).

 Subgenus Camellia; Section Camellia; Subsection Reticulata; Series Reticulatae.
 A shrub, 1.5 m tall with white flowers with 12 petals, 3-3.5 cm across, produced axillary.
 Leaves coriaceous, ovate, 4-6.5 cm long x 2.5-4 cm wide.
-Distribution: Yunnan Province, China.
+Originated in the Yunnan Province, China.

 Camellia albogigas Hu, (1956).

-Subgenus Protocamellia; Section Archecamellia.
+Subgenus Protocamellia, Section Archecamellia.
 Similar to C.granthamiana but with more bracts.
 A tree up to 8 m tall.
 Flowers white, subterminal, solitary, sessile, 8-10 cm across, with 10 petals.
 Fruit to 5.5 cm diameter.
 Leaves coriaceous, obovate or oblong, 6.5-11 cm long x 2.5-4.5 cm wide, apices long-acuminate.
-Distribution: Guangdong Province, China.
+Originated in the Guangdong Province, China.

 Camellia albovillosa Hu ex Chang (1981).

 Subgenus Camellia: Section Camellia; Subsection Reticulata; Series Reticulatae.
 Shrub, 1-2 m tall.
 Flowers terminal, sessile, red; 3-3.5 cm across with 2-2.5 long stamens, petals 7-8.
 Leaves coriaceous, elliptic, 6-10 cm long x 3-4 cm wide.
-Distribution: Yunnan Province, China.
+Originated in the Yunnan Province, China.

 Camellia amplexicaulis (Pitard) Cohen-Stuart, (1910).

 Subgenus Thea; Section Longipedicellata.
 Shrub to 3 m tall.
 Flowers, 3.7 cm across, purplish, 8 petals.
 Leaves, elliptic, 15-16 cm long.
-Distribution: North Vietnam.
+Originated in North Vietnam.

 Camellia amplexifolia Merr. & Chun (1940).

 Subgenus Thea; Section Brachyandra.
 Shrub to 4 m tall.
 Flowers very small, about 7 mm across, 6 petals, yellow.
 Leaves oblong, 10-22 cm long x 3-6.5 cm wide.
-Distribution: Hainan Province, China.
+Originated in Hainan Province, China.

 Camellia angustifolia Chang (1981).

 Subgenus Camellia; Section Tuberculata.
 Shrub or small tree.
 Flowers terminal, not seen.
 Leaves coriaceous, obovate, 7-14 cm long x 3.5-5.5 cm wide.
-Distribution: Guizhou Province, China.
+Originated in the Guizhou Province, China.

 Camellia apolyodonta Chang & Chen, (1987).